souyahia/node-ts-template/README.md

 ## Test
 [Jest](https://jestjs.io/) is the testing framework used in this project.
 The framework is used with the [ts-jest](https://www.npmjs.com/package/ts-jest) to allow the writing and execution of tests in TypeScript without compilation.

-Jest will execute every test file located in the `/spec` directory and ending with `.spec.ts`.
+Jest will execute every test file located in the `/test` directory and ending with `.test.ts`.
 The coverage report is generated in the LCOV format, and located in the `/coverage` directory.

 To run the tests, use the following command :
 > `npm run test`